“Art is to the soul what garlic is to the palate.”

 Just as garlic spices our daily food, art and craft spice our daily life.
 This festival brings together hidden handmade treasures from the North Quabbin region: people working in small workshops to make beautifully crafted things by hand.
 Some artisans are professionals who ordinarily sell their work in galleries and festivals outside the area.
 Others are amateurs who feel the need to create after their “day jobs” are over.
 The festival is the place to meet the artists and craftspeople of the region, and to enjoy conversations with people who love what they do.

-Please welcome the 2015 Artist Exhibitors (listed alphabetically) More info about each artist to come!
+Please Welcome the 2015 Artist Exhibitors (listed alphabetically)

 The Alchemy Studio – Mark Lattanzi – Montague, MA – Fine and sterling silver jewelry inspired by natural textures, incorporating semiprecious stones, glass, and gold.